 Spread the niceness

 In an appropriately-named area known as Hillside, St. Thomas is a towering cataract named Reggae Falls.
-Tucked beyond dirt mountains of a work site, the abandoned hydroelectric facility is nicknamed ‘damhead’, and was reportedly known as ‘dam falls’ before the Reggae Boyz national football team qualified for the World Cup in 1998.
-An 18-metre-high dam was built here in the 1920s to supply water to the community, and still possesses remnant structures of the former plant.
+Tucked beyond dirt mountains of a work site, this surviving part of a former hydroelectric facility is nicknamed ‘dam head’.
+It was reportedly known as ‘dam falls’ by residents before the Reggae Boyz– Jamaica’s national football team– qualified for the World Cup in 1998.
+This 70ft-high dam was built in the 1920s to supply water to the surrounding community, and still possesses remnant structures of the former plant.

 Directions to Reggae Falls Location